 Are there any spiders located in Michigan that can be harmful to humans?
 Rarely.
 There are only two spiders in the United States that are a threat to humans – Brown Recluse and the Black Widow – and are primarily Southwestern dwelling.

 Included in this service is wiping down unsightly webs.
 This service will also help control most crawling insects and wasps.
 This service is mainly for homes/ buildings that have severe spider problems.
-Households that do not have a severe spider infestation can be controlled quite effectively with a quarterly service.
+Households that do not have a severe spider infestation can be controlled effectively with a quarterly service.
 This service will also help control most crawling insects and wasps.
-Any problems with insects that are covered under the service agreement will be treated at no additional charge between regularly scheduled services; call us for full guarantee details.
+We will treat any problems with insects that are covered under the service agreement at no additional charge between regularly scheduled services; call us for full guarantee details.